Purpose of Baton

 Full tang or through-tang knives are obviously the best choices because of their durability.
 You won’t always have the option of choosing the type of blade to use, but if the opportunity presents itself, avoid choosing something with a partial tang embedded in plastic.
 You’ll truly be putting the manufacturing to the test.

-Batoning Knife Recommendations:
+10 Best Batoning Knife – Our Recommendations:

 So How Do You Baton Wood?